-Element is the development and operations consultant to Opal Vancouver (Opal Development Limited Partnership).
+Element is the Development and Operations consultant to Opal Vancouver (Opal Development Limited Partnership).
 The approximate 142,000 square feet community is comprised of 44 seniors' residential condominium units, 56 seniors' rental units and 30 seniors' Licensed Care units.
-As at October 26, 2022, Opal Vancouver is currently engaged in leasing up the rental units.
-Licensed Care units are fully occupied.
+As of January 25, 2023, Opal Vancouver is currently engaged in leasing up the rental units.
+Condominium units are all sold and Licensed Care units are fully occupied.